After the first conversation, Atlético-MG and Jorge Jesus schedule a new meeting, this time with the club's patrons | athletic-mg

 With the departure of Cuca, who asked to leave Atlético in the early hours of Tuesday, Jorge Jesus became the main target of Galo’s board of directors to assume command of the Minas Gerais team.
 The Portuguese coach was also in the crosshairs of Flamengo, which made the hiring of Paulo Sousa, former coach of the Polish national team, official this Wednesday afternoon.

 Also on Tuesday, Jorge Jesus resigned from his position as coach of Benfica, after lower-than-expected performance in the Portuguese team.
-In charge of Flamengo, between 2019 and 2020, Jesus won the titles of Libertadores, Campeonato Brasileiro, Supercopa and two editions of the Campeonato Carioca, before returning to Portugal.
+In charge of Flamengo, between 2019 and 2020, Jesus won the titles of Libertadores, Campeonato Brasileiro, Supercopa and an edition of Campeonato Carioca, before returning to Portugal.

 Partner Galo na Veia – Atlético-MG — Photo: Disclosure